 For sure you will find brunost (brown cheese,) kvitost (white cheese) and gulost (yellow cheese).

-There are a variety of white cheeses - Norwegian Jarlsberg cheese, for example, is a lean cheese with lots of flavor.
+There are a variety of white cheeses - Norwegian Jarlsberg cheese, for example, is a lean Swiss type cheese with lots of flavors.
 You might call it a Norwegian Swiss cheese, and if you live in the U.S. you'll find it at Sam's Club.